uoshvis/vixted_api/README.md

 ## vixted_api project

 <!-- Project Description -->
 A simple API built with Ruby on Rails to demonstrate basic CRUD operations.
-This project showcases my **current** knowledge in creating RESTful APIs with Rails, including setting up routes, controllers, and models, as well as handling JSON responses and app testing.
+This project showcases my **current** knowledge in creating RESTful APIs with Ruby on Rails, including setting up routes, controllers, and models, as well as handling JSON responses and app testing.

 ## Table of Contents